Invoicing & Payments

 Key fields include:

 - Project - link the invoice to a project.
-This is required and also determines the invoice currency.
+This is required, determines the invoice currency, and connects the invoice to the right client.

 - Amount - enter the invoiced amount.
 The currency is set automatically from the linked project and cannot be changed on the invoice.